-In the Swiss canton of Glarus, you will find a spiced sugar that contains a surprising ingredient.
+In the Swiss canton of Glarus, you’ll find a spiced sugar that contains a surprising ingredient.
 Here is my list of 10 facts about this Swiss product, which appears within the directory of traditional foods from Patrimoine Culinaire Suisse.

 1. Spiced sugars date back to the 16th century in Switzerland.

-The first documented evidence of spiced sugars in Switzerland is from 1588 in the Schweizerisches Idiotikon, according to Patrimoine Culinaire Suisse.
-It was apparently used as a treatment for Blasenleiden, or “bladder troubles.”
+The first documented evidence of spiced sugars in Switzerland comes from 1588 in the Schweizerisches Idiotikon, according to Patrimoine Culinaire Suisse.
+People apparently used it in the past as a treatment for Blasenleiden, or “bladder troubles.”

 2. Magenträs, or Magentraes, means “stomach powder.”

 In the Swiss German dialect, magen refers to stomach.
-Träs is a term from a Swiss-German dialect apparently derived from a word that means something like a coarse powder, Trisenet.
-It was given such a name because this spiced sugar was once thought to aid digestion.
+Träs represents a term from a Swiss-German dialect apparently derived from a word that means something like a coarse powder, Trisenet.
+It received such a name because this spiced sugar was once thought to aid digestion.